Outburn-IL/foob-docs/installation.md

 If ZPM is not installed on your server yet, install it according to the instructions on the official [IRIS ZPM (IPM) package manager page](https://github.com/intersystems/ipm).

 > Prerequisites:
-1. The Outburn FUME Conversion engine is installed on the server accessible by IRIS, and the FUME Rest API is exposed.
+1. The Outburn FUME (Community or Enterprise edition)  is installed on the server accessible by IRIS, and the FUME Rest API is exposed.
    **!Important note!**  Just in case the FUME instance will use as a Conformance Resource repository, the new IRIS FHIR repository, which hasn't been created yet, the     recommendation is to complete FUME configuration after 3rd step of FUME Plugin installation.
     install FUME
 3. ZPM is installed on the target IRIS server.